-Fred has experience litigating patent infringement cases arising under the Hatch-Waxman Act and has particular experience in litigating drugs for treating HIV/AIDS.
+Fred Millett practices patent litigation, IP diligence, and counseling, with a focus on biotechnology, chemicals, and pharmaceuticals.
+Fred has experience litigating patent infringement cases arising under the Hatch-Waxman Act.
+He has particular experience in litigating cases involving drugs used to treat HIV and AIDS.
 He has handled all aspects of litigation on behalf of several pharmaceutical industry leaders.
-He has also led IP investigations of pipeline and marketed products, start-ups, and large corporations for acquisitions and transactions of all sizes.
+Fred has also led IP investigations of pipeline and marketed products, start-ups, and large corporations, related to acquisitions and transactions of all sizes.

 Prior to law school, Fred worked as a research chemist at Pleotint, LLC, a small company in West Michigan, where he assisted in developing thermochromic office glass technology.
 While in law school, he served as an intern at the Southern Center for Human Rights in Atlanta, Georgia, where he worked on the Supreme Court case Snyder v.
 Louisiana, 552 U.S. 472 (2008), among other matters.